PrantoMondal/ZaviMart/README.md

 > The JWT token's `sub` field is decoded client-side to extract the user ID, since the API has no `/users/me` endpoint.

 ---

+## 📄 License

+This project is open-source and free to use.

+---

+## 🤝 Contributing

+Pull requests are welcome.
+Suggestions and improvements are appreciated!

+---

 ### ⭐ If you like this project, don't forget to star the repo!